-- o For handwashing: soap, running warm water, and disposable paper towels. - For sanitizer: an alcohol-based hand sanitizer containing at least 60% alcohol for areas where handwashing facilities may not be available or practical. - Responsible Parties must provide appropriate cleaning / disinfection supplies for shared and frequently touched surfaces and encourage employees to use these supplies before and after use of these surfaces, followed by hand hygiene. - Responsible Parties must conduct regular cleaning and disinfection of the facility and more frequent cleaning and disinfection for high risk areas used by many individuals and for frequently touched surfaces.
-Cleaning and disinfecting must be rigorous and ongoing and should occur at least after each shift, daily, or more frequently as needed.
-Please refer to DOH's "Interim Guidance for Cleaning and Disinfection of Public and Private Facilities for COVID-19" for detailed instructions on how to clean facilities. - Responsible Parties must ensure regular cleaning and disinfecting of restrooms.
-Restrooms should be cleaned more often depending on frequency of use. - Responsible Parties must ensure distancing rules are adhered to by reducing restroom capacity where feasible. - Responsible Parties must ensure that equipment and tools are regularly disinfected using registered disinfectants, including at least as often as workers change work spaces or a different worker is using such equipment.
-Refer to the Department of Environmental Conservation (DEC) list of products registered in New York State identified by the EPA as effective against COVID-19. - If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material or equipment, Responsible Parties must put in place hand hygiene stations between use and/or supply disposable gloves and/or limitations on the number of employees using such equipment. - Responsible Parties must provide for the cleaning and disinfection of exposed areas in the event of a positive case of COVID-19 of a worker, with such cleaning to include, at a minimum, all heavy transit areas and high-touch surfaces (e.g. shared tools, machines, work spaces, vehicles, and railings). - CDC guidelines on "Cleaning and Disinfecting Your Facility" if someone is suspected or confirmed to have COVID-19 infection are as follows: - Close off areas used by the person who is sick. - Responsible Parties do not necessarily need to close operations, if they can close off the affected areas. - Open outside doors and windows to increase air circulation in the area. - o Wait 24 hours before you clean or disinfect.
-If 24 hours is not feasible, wait as long as possible. - Clean and disinfect all areas used by the person who is sick, such as offices, bathrooms, common areas, and shared equipment. - Once the area has been appropriately disinfected, it can be opened for use. - Workers without close contact with the person who is sick can return to the work area immediately after disinfection. - Per CDC's "Evaluating and Testing Persons for Coronavirus Disease 2019 (COVID-19)," considerations when assessing close contact include the duration of exposure (e.g. longer exposure time likely increases exposure risk) and the clinical symptoms of the
+Cleaning and Disinfection of Public and Private Facilities for COVID-19" for detailed instructions on how to clean facilities.

-- person with COVID-19 (e.g. coughing likely increases exposure risk as does exposure to a severely ill patient). - If more than seven days have passed since the person who is sick visited or used the facility, additional cleaning and disinfection is not necessary, but routine cleaning and disinfection should continue. - Responsible Parties must prohibit shared food and beverages (e.g. buffet style meals), encourage bringing lunch from home, and reserve adequate space for employees to observe social distancing while eating meals.
+- 0 Responsible Parties must ensure regular cleaning and disinfecting of restrooms.
+Restrooms should be cleaned more often depending on frequency of use. - Responsible Parties must ensure distancing rules are adhered to by reducing restroom capacity where feasible. - Responsible Parties must ensure that equipment is regularly disinfected using registered 0 disinfectants, including at least as often as employees change workstations.
+Refer to the Department of Environmental Conservation (DEC) list of products registered in New York State identified by the EPA as effective against COVID-19. - If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material or equipment, Responsible Parties must put in place hand hygiene stations between use and/or supply disposable gloves and/or limitations on the number of employees using such equipment. - Responsible Parties must provide for the cleaning and disinfection of exposed areas in the event of a positive case of COVID-19 of an employee or customer, with such cleaning to include, at a minimum, all heavy transit areas and high-touch surfaces (e.g. vending machines, handrails, bathrooms, door knobs). - CDC guidelines on "Cleaning and Disinfecting Your Facility" if someone is suspected or confirmed to have COVID-19 infection are as follows: - Close off areas used by the person who is sick. - Responsible Parties do not necessarily need to close operations, if they can close off the affected areas. - Open outside doors and windows to increase air circulation in the area.
+0 - Wait 24 hours before you clean or disinfect.
+If 24 hours is not feasible, wait as long as possible.
+0 - Clean and disinfect all areas used by the person who is sick, such as offices, bathrooms, common areas, and shared equipment. - Once the area has been appropriately disinfected, it can be opened for use. - Employees without close contact with the person who is sick can return to the work area immediately after disinfection. - Per CDC's "Evaluating and Testing Persons for Coronavirus Disease 2019 (COVID-19)," considerations when assessing close contact include the duration of exposure (e.g. longer exposure time likely increases exposure risk) and the clinical symptoms of the person with COVID-19 (e.g. coughing likely increases exposure risk as does exposure to a severely ill patient). - 0 If more than seven days have passed since the person who is sick visited or used the facility, additional cleaning and disinfection is not necessary, but routine cleaning and disinfection should continue. - For retail activities involving the handling of shared objects (e.g. payment devices), areas (e.g. pickup area), and/or surfaces (e.g. doors), Responsible Parties must ensure that such areas and objects are cleaned daily, at a minimum.